Laptop-2022/LineAL/README.md

 13. After entering the elements, hit "Find Transpose".
 The answer will be displayed in the below grid.
 14. ![WhatsApp Image 2023-08-21 at 00 33 25](https://github.com/Laptop-2022/LineAL/assets/118844606/bccc438e-ab31-42f5-a2e2-2a61b92b3551)

+# Implementation Details
+The entire project has been implemented in Flutter framework written in the Dart programming language.
+I have used Canva's online icon generator tool to generate the icon for the application.

 # Challenges Faced.
 In the course of building the project, I faced quite a few challenges.
 1. Setting up the development environment proved to be quite challenging, particularly with Android Studio pushing my PC to its limits.